Julia Hur

 S853

-Julia Hur is a Global Network Assistant Professor, NYU, and an Assistant Professor of Management and Organizations at NYU Shanghai, affiliated with Stern School of Business.
+Julia Hur is an Associate Professor of Management and Organizations at NYU Shanghai and a Global Network Assistant Professor at the Leonard N. Stern School of Business at NYU.
 She teaches courses including Negotiation Fundamentals, Collaboration, Conflict, and Negotiation, and Management and Organizations.
 She holds a PhD in Management and Organizations from the Kellogg School of Management at Northwestern University and an MA in Social Sciences from the University of Chicago.

 Select Publications